40net-cloud/fortinet-alibabacloud-solutions/FortiGate/Standalone/readme.md

 ## 📝 Configuration

-Create a terraform.tfvars file to specify your configuration:
+Create a terraform.tfvars file to specify your configuration.
+You can check "terraform.tfvars.example" for guidance.

 ## 🚀 Usage